 Two cornerstones of the Mormon Row community were church and school.
 Two other cornerstones were dairy cattle and hay.
 Surplus milk was processed into cheese and butter which was traded for other staples the homesteaders were unable to produce themselves (Cassity, 2010b:103).
 Agricultural surpluses offered some a form of capital for which other commodities could be acquired; eggs could be traded for other goods at the general store in Kelly, WY (Moulton, 2007).
-The goal may not have been to acquire extensive capitalist surpluses, but rather to acquire landed freedom and prepare the land for the Second Coming as prophesied in Revelations.
+The goal may not have been to acquire extensive capitalist surpluses, but rather to acquire landed freedom and prepare the land for the Second Coming of Jesus Christ: The Rapture, as prophesied in Revelations and The Book of Mormon.